sandeepgroup/build_supramolecular_polymers/examples/README.md

 <h2>StackGen example problems</h2>

 There are 14 sub-directories present here.
 Each sub-directory contains a sample problem you can run with StackGen.
-Each problem has a user input script (input.user), DFTB+ input file (dftb_in.hsd), PSO trajectories files (swarm_traj.out, traj.out) as output, optimized dimer structure (generated_supramo_2.xyz) and three image files of monomer configuration, side view, and top view of energy-optimized dimer structure, respectively.
+Each sub-directory has a user input script (input.user), monomer input configuration, DFTB+ input file (dftb_in.hsd), PSO trajectories files (swarm_traj.out, traj.out), optimized dimer structure (generated_supramo_2.xyz) and three image files of monomer configuration, side view, and top view of energy-optimized dimer structure, respectively.

-The following molecules are considered sample problems.
+The following molecules are considered as sample problems.
 The input and output files are present in their corresponding sub-directories:
 <ol>
   <li>BTA_68b</li>
   <li>BTA_66d </li>